SPAY • NEUTER • VACCINATE • MICROCHIP

 Q. There are feral and free-roaming cats in my area.
 Can they be fixed at a low cost?

 A. Yes - feral cat services are performed at a free to the community charge.
-Feral cat services include: spay/neuter, rabies vaccination, and a MANDATORY ear-tip to identify cats that have already been fixed.
+Feral cat services include: spay/neuter, rabies vaccination, and a MANDATORY ear-tip (to identify cats that have already been fixed).
+Each feral cat surgery costs $50-75 per cat.
+LHAWA covers these costs upon approval.
 Feral cats will need to be trapped and brought to the veterinarian at the responsibility of the trapper.
-Rio Cucharas Vet Clinic (RCVC) offers a Trap Neuter and Release (TNR) feral cat clinic that is sponsored by LHAWA on the 1st Saturday of each month.
-Trappers can drop the cats off in a cage at the vet clinic carport with their name and phone number attached.
-Drop off is 8am and pick up is at 12pm.
-Please reach out to us if you have any questions about feral cats.
+We are paired up with a local vet to offer a Trap Neuter and Release (TNR) feral cat clinic that is sponsored financially by LHAWA as funds permit.
+Trapping and transporting any feral cats would need to be facilitated by the trapper and trappers will also need to communicate with LHAWA via phone or email prior to trapping to ensure funding is available.
+Upon approval, a notification will be sent to the vet to let them know you are approved to bring feral cats for services.

 Q. Why should I spay or neuter my pet?